medikoo/npm-cross-link/README.md

 ##### Supported options:

--   `--no-pull` - By default (for all updated packages) mising updates are pulled from remote.
-This option turns that off
+-   `--pull` - Pull eventual new updates from remote
 -   `--push` - For all updated packages push eventually committed changes to remote

 #### `npm-cross-link install [...options]`